 Leaders that show talents and fifth quality are committed to continuous positive feedback and to recognise the accomplishments of their employees.
 And when it is time to provide less than positive criticism, they do so in a friendly and constructive way.

-Many leaders can communicate, but leaders who actively develop communication, sixth quality, make it their priority!
+Many leaders can communicate, but leaders who actively develop communication, the sixth quality, make it their priority!
 Everyone from the security guard's CFO understands what the vision of this boss is.

 Finally, leaders who concentrate on the future — the seventh characteristic – don't linger on the past.
-By concentrating on the next big trend, next amazing idea and next technical breakthrough, you are ahead of the competition.
+By concentrating on the next big trend, next to amazing idea and next technical breakthrough, you are ahead of the competition.

 So what of these seven characteristics do you have?
 Lean into it to lead effectively.

 Your staff know what to do and how to accomplish it.
 But do they realise why they do that?
 If you did not establish your vision and communicate it with your team, your work has no reason.
 A common vision is essential not just for your success but also for your longevity.
-A shared vision commitment may pull your team through difficulties and changes and lead hard choices.
+A shared vision commitment may pull your team through difficulties and changes and lead to hard choices.

 So what precisely is the vision?
 Your vision is the future for your business you would want to see.
 However, it also unites your team, defines your mission and guides your approach.

-The important lesson here is: Get your vision laser focused.
+The important lesson here is: Get your vision laser-focused.

 You may build the next part of your vision on the basis of your fundamental beliefs: purpose.
-Importantly, this should not be a final objective, but an aspiration which offers up endless options.
+Importantly, this should not be a final objective, but an aspiration that offers up endless options.
 Mary Kay Cosmetics aims to "create a business that offers women limitless possibilities."
 It is a goal that may be carried out in endless ways.

-Mission is the third aspect of vision.
+The mission is the third aspect of vision.
 To define this, you will utilise your purpose.
 A mission is supposed to be accomplished such that it is possible and clearly defined.
 You and your consumers should also be inspired by this.
 Henry Ford declared his mission when he remarked, "We'll democratise the car."
 If he had stated, "We'll manufacture and sell automobiles," would he have been so successful?
 Perhaps not.

-Like Walmart's previous mission, your mission may establish a goal of "To become a one billion-dollar business by 1980."
+Like Walmart's previous mission, your mission may establish a goal of "To become a one-billion-dollar business by 1980."